alisqi/intl-extra/README.md

 constructor with a `Closure` that returns the 'pretty' formatted date.
 This way you can apply your opinionated format and any custom translations if your application is not yet on PHP8.

-Here is an example Closure that you can use:
+Here is an example Closure that you can use (note that the `IntlDateFormatter::RELATIVE_*` constants are only available on PHP8 and will cause an exception if used in PHP7.4 or older.)

 ```php
 /**